 Late Second Century-Early Fifth Century

 • Several Christian sects called for abstinence.
 But the Church decreed that alcohol was an inherently good gift of God.
 Wine was to be used and enjoyed.
-The Church also decreed that Christians could abstain if they chose, but it was heresy to despise alcohol.
+The Church also decreed that Christians could abstain if they chose.
+But it was heresy to despise alcohol.
 It rejected the abusive use of alcohol as a sin.
 The Church urged those who could not drink in moderation to abstain.6 Wine and Christianity were far from incompatible.
 Indeed, Christianity needed wine for the Eucharist.
 The status of wine in early Christianity was secure.
 It was only in the late 1800s that some Christians began to argue that grape juice should replace wine in the Eucharist.
 Learn more at Alcohol and the Bible.
+Also Beginning of Temperance.

 • Viticulture (grape growing) and Christianity spread together throughout Western Europe.7

 • Detailed rules concerning the use of wine were incorporated into the Talmud.
 It added wine to many religious ceremonies.8 Talmudic rules were established concerning the use of wine.
-These included the way in which wine was to be drunk, the amount that could be drunk on the Sabbath, the legal status of wine associated with idolatry, and personal responsibility for behavior while drunk.9
+These included the way in which wine was to be drunk.
+The amount that could be drunk on the Sabbath.
+The legal status of wine and idolatry.
+And personal responsibility for behavior while drunk.9

 Cir.
 300 A.D.

-So many landowners began destroying their vineyards to avoid exorbitant taxes that production started to decline.
+So many landowners began destroying their vineyards to avoid very high taxes that production started to decline.
 Therefore, Roman Emperor Theodosius established the death penalty for anyone who destroyed a vineyard.11

 Cir.
 320 A.D.